Leo Nomellini: Professional career

-Nomellini was selected in the 1st round (11th overall) of the 1950 NFL draft, the first draft pick in the history of the San Francisco 49ers.
+Nomellini was selected in the 1st round (11th overall) of the 1950 NFL draft by the San Francisco 49ers, the NFL draft in which that former All-America Football Conference team was a part.
 As a professional, he appeared in 174 regular-season games and started 166 for his 14-year career.

 While with the 49ers, he played both offensive and defensive tackle, winning All-Pro honors at both positions.
 He was selected to the All-NFL team six times: two years on offense and four years on defense.
 "He was as strong as three bulls," said 49ers teammate Joe Perry.
 "He'd slap you on the back and knock you twenty feet."
-Nomellini was named to the NFL's all-time team as a defensive tackle.
-In 1969, he was inducted into the Pro Football Hall of Fame and in 1977, the College Football Hall of Fame.
+He was selected as the defensive tackle on the NFL 50th Anniversary All Time Team.

 Professional wrestling

-NWA San Francisco
+NWA San Francisco and Hawaii

 During the off-season Nomellini often wrestled professionally as Leo "The Lion" Nomellini debuting in Minnesota in 1950.
 For his career, he was a 10-time tag team champion.
 He won his first tag team championship in NWA San Francisco on March 14, 1952, when he teamed with Hombre Montana.
-The duo defeated Mike Sharpe and Ben Sharpe for the NWA World Tag Team Championship (San Francisco version).
+The duo defeated Ben and Mike Sharpe for the NWA World Tag Team Championship (San Francisco version).
 Four months later, Nomellini and Gino Garibaldi won the NWA Pacific Coast Tag Team Championship.
 In April 1953, Nomellini regained the NWA Pacific Coast Tag Team Championship while teaming with Enrique Torres when they defeated Fred and Ray Atkins.
-Nomellini and Torres defeated the Mike and Ben Sharpe on May 6, 1953 for the NWA World Tag Team Championship (San Francisco version).
-On May 11, 1954 Nomellini teamed with Rocky Brown to defeat the Sharpes and win the NWA World Tag Team Championship (San Francisco version).
+Nomellini and Torres defeated the Mike and Ben Sharpe on May 6, 1953, for the NWA World Tag Team Championship (San Francisco version).
+On May 11, 1954, Nomellini teamed with Rocky Brown to defeat the Sharpes and win the NWA World Tag Team Championship (San Francisco version).
 In 1957, Nomellini, again teaming with Torres, defeated Lord James Blears and Ben Sharpe for the NWA World Tag Team Championship (San Francisco version).

 While working for the National Wrestling Alliance, Nomellini once defeated Lou Thesz in a two-out-of-three falls match, but was not awarded the NWA World Heavyweight Championship because the first fall was a disqualification.

+Also Nomellini wrestled in Hawaii where he feuded with Gene Kiniski.

 NWA Minneapolis Wrestling and Boxing Club/American Wrestling Association

 Nomellini would leave NWA San Francisco to head to Minnesota to work for Verne Gagne and the NWA Minneapolis Wrestling and Boxing Club.

 On May 15, 1958, Nomellini, teaming with Verne Gagne defeated Mike and Doc Gallagher for the NWA World Tag Team Championship (Minneapolis version).
 He would win the title again on July 14, 1959, while teaming with Butch Levy and defeated Karol and Ivan Kalmikoff.
 He would win it for the last time on July 19, 1960, once again teaming with Gagne and defeating Stan Kowalski and Tiny Mills.

 Nomellini won his final professional wrestling championship on May 23, 1961, when he and Wilbur Snyder defeated Gene Kiniski and Hard Boiled Haggerty for the AWA World Tag Team Championship.

+He retired from wrestling in 1965 in Hawaii.